simonlaw101/tg_bot/README.md

 ```

 ### 2. Fill in the token
-Fill in the token in main.py
+Fill in the token in service.py
 ```
-token = 'YOUR_TOKEN'
+TOKEN = 'YOUR_TOKEN'
 ```

 ### 3. Run the script